peteclark3/rules-automation/README.md

 # Rules Automation System

-A simple rules automation system for managing document requests based on application conditions.
+This project is a simple rules automation system for managing document requests based on application conditions.

 ## Overview